semmel/async-mutex/README.md

 The term "mutex" usually refers to a data structure used to synchronize concurrent processes running on different threads.
 For example, before accessing a non-threadsafe resource, a thread will lock the mutex.
-This is guranteed to block the thread until no other thread holds a lock on the mutex and thus enforces exclusive access to the resource.
-Once the operation is complete, the thread releases the lock, allowing other threads to aquire a lock and access the resource.
+This is guaranteed to block the thread until no other thread holds a lock on the mutex and thus enforces exclusive access to the resource.
+Once the operation is complete, the thread releases the lock, allowing other threads to acquire a lock and access the resource.

 While Javascript is strictly single-threaded, the asynchronous nature of its